MaCFP/macfp-db/Liquid_Pool_Fires/NIST_Pool_Fires/Documentation/README.md

 | 37 | Propane | 10.0 | 76 | 0.33 | 0.048 ± 0.003 | 3.4 ± 0.3 | 5.6 ± 0.3 | 2.4 | 0.96 |
 | 100.6 | Methanol | 15.3 ± 0.8 | 65 ± 1 | 0.20 ± 0.01 | na | 0.16 ± 0.02 | 0 ^c^ | 1.4 | 1.23 ± 0.13 |

-a\.
-The fuel surface temperature for the liquid pool fires is near the fuel boiling point \[1, 2, 3\].
+[a] The fuel surface temperature for the liquid pool fires is near the fuel boiling point \[1, 2, 3\].
 Measurements at the pool surface \[1, 2\] also show that the temperature of the liquid fuels slowly increases by 2 °C/hr.
 See discussion below.

 b\. below detection limit (\< 10^-4^).